Which Dietary Concept Fits You Best

 I must admit that I am not a fan of closed food concepts, but I understand that people need to adhere to formula because often it makes the design or understanding of the system easier.
 So, in order to help you choose a direction that will benefit you, I explore and extend the features as well as the key points to remember about 4 popular nutritional approaches.

 Usually, the macro used for the low-fat approach is moderate to high in protein and moderate to high in carbohydrates while fat is minimized.
 Depending on your goal (fat loss or muscle gain), the amount of carbohydrates can be modulated or cycled to produce the desired effects.

-This approach is quite versatile and is used well in a context of both muscle gain and fat loss.
-Using carbohydrates in the diet helps to maintain some of the insulin and it’s anabolic benefits for muscle mass gain.
+This approach is quite versatile and is used well in the context of both muscle gain and fat loss.
+Using carbohydrates in the diet helps to maintain some of the insulin and its anabolic benefits for muscle mass gain.
 The majority of athletes will also support a greater volume of training in the presence of constant muscle glycogen synthesis.

 For fitness athletes, it is very popular due to the fact that the feeling of flattening muscle is much less felt.
 The idea of filling your glycogen reserves regularly keeps you fuller and rounder during the dieting phase.

 This approach also helps to maintain greater conversion of thyroid hormone T4 to T3.
 This would allow a healthy weight loss in the longer term and sustainable results more easily.